mixxxdj/manual/source/chapters/user_interface.rst

 .. hint:: If you are playing inside a loop and want to move the end point
-          beyond its current position in the track, click on the *Loop* button first and when the play position reaches the wanted position on the Loop-Out button.
+          beyond its current position in the track, click on the *Loop* button first and when the play position reaches the desired position, click on the Loop-Out button.

 .. seealso:: If the :term:`Quantize <quantization>` mode is enabled, the loops